JStuborn/QuadDB/README.md

-# QuadDB
+# Quadrium Database

 *Please note that this project is still under development and may not be suitable for production use.
 Contributions and feedback are welcome!*

 This project is an **experimental** database management system (DBMS) developed in Go (Golang), tailored to proficiently manage NoSQL queries.
-It offers fundamental features including:
+Quadrium (QuadDB) offers fundamental features including:
 - [x] Default AES encryption for database collections.
 - [x] Full configurability across all parameters including:
    - [x] Server Port